ustaxcourt/ef-cms/docs/entities/Case.md

 ### workItems

-List of system messages associated with this Case.
+List of system messages associated with this case.

 Restricted